JohnAlbin/storybook-addon-fetch-mock/README.md

 ## Configure mock data

-To intercept your API endpoints `fetch` calls, add a `parameters.fetchMock.mocks` array containing one or more endpoint mocks.
+To intercept the `fetch` calls to your API endpoints, add a `parameters.fetchMock.mocks` array containing one or more endpoint mocks.

 ### Where do the parameters go?